Laguna1989/CodeKata_Numerics_Euler/readme.md

 ## Exponential function

-Consider the equation
-`dy(t)/dt = y(t)`.
+Now that the euler integration scheme works, let's put it to a test.
+Consider the equation  `dy(t)/dt = y(t)`.
 This means `func(y) = y`.
 The initial value in this example is chosen as `y0 = 1`.

 When solved analytically via separation of variables, this results in the equation
 `y = exp(t) + C`with `C = 0`.

 - The file `tests/euler_exp_test.cpp` will use the implementation to solve the ordinary differential equation listed above.
 For starters, the test uses a step size of `delta = 0.001` and integrates the function in the range `[0,3]`.
 - Use a plotting program of your choice (matplotlib, gnuplot, ...) to visualize the integration.
-Plot the
-  file `euler_exp.txt` which is written by the test.
+Plot the file `euler_exp.txt` which is written by the test.
-- Experiment with different step sizes `delta = {0.0001, 0.001, 0.01, 0.1, 0.2}`.
-Compare the analytic solution to the
+- Experiment with different step sizes `delta = {0.0001, 0.001, 0.01, 0.1, 0.2, 1.0}`.
+Compare the analytic solution to
-  numerically integrated one.
+  the  numerically integrated one.
+- What happens when the step size is too big?

 ## Equation of motion